Bio Sculpture Is Coming For Your Gel Manicure — & Nail Artists Love It

 How much does a Bio Sculpture manicure cost?

 Like most beauty services, the cost of a Bio Sculpture manicure is dependent on where you live.
-You’ll definitely pay more in cities — and likely top price in New York.
-On average, you can expect to pay around $65 for the service, with removal or additional nail art setting you back more.
+You’ll definitely pay more in cities — and likely top price in London.
+On average, you can expect to pay around £40 for the service, with removal or additional nail art setting you back more.